 An articulation agreement is a formal, official written agreement between colleges or universities that aims to simplify the transfer process for students.
 Many schools, such as community colleges, have articulation agreements with specific universities that allow students to easily transfer their credits over for advanced standing, entry, or transfer into specific similar degree programs.

 Editorial Listing ShortCode:

 There are several advantages to choosing to transfer to a school that already has an articulation agreement in place with your current college, including:

 - Chance to transfer an entire Associate’s Degree without question

 - Clear outlines for transfer and accepted course grades

-Most community colleges with articulation agreements will allow students to transfer to a new school (even with less than stellar grades) if you have completed all the requirements of your AA or AS degree program first.
+Most community colleges with articulation agreements will allow students to transfer to a new school (even with less than stellar grades) if they have completed all the requirements of their AA or AS degree program first.
 If this is an option for you, you will then be able to start fresh at your new school because your transfer credits will not be factored into your new GPA.

 Many schools publish their articulation agreements on their websites, and it is also a good idea to make an appointment with an academic advisor to go over your options and your school’s specific policies.